 Occupational therapists work with children, young people and their families to help remove barriers to children participating in everyday activities.
 Our occupational therapists work closely with children and young people to identify areas of strength and to build and develop skills.

 Activities or “occupations” children and young people may wish to develop participation skills in include:

 - eating and drinking (using cutlery)

-- dressing themselves independently
+- washing themselves

 We work with you, health, education and social care colleagues, to help your child get the most from their lives and achieve their potential.